brkarcher/brkarcher.github.io/shadow.md

 It came free with a sound like a great oak being snapped in half, heard not just in the ears but felt in every heart and throat.
 The man's body fell limp fifty feet to the ground beside the sword it had held.

-Nasira stood, visible and with sword bared, by the Chancellor's side.
+Nasira stood, visible and with sword bared, by the chancellor's side.

 # Chapter IV

 Chancellor Pellwyn and Abbot Way argued for nearly an hour in her office that night over how soon the College would resume its voting session.
-In the end, Way was able to pry a one-day recess out of the Chancellor's steel grip.
+In the end, Way was able to pry a one-day recess out of the chancellor's steel grip.

-"She wants to ride the wave of sympathy," Way grumbled to the gathered Knights in his cell.
+"She wants to ride the wave of sympathy," Way grumbled to the gathered knights in his cell.

 "An unbecoming complaint," said Knight Juno.

 "Maybe.
 But also the truth, and it's never good to ignore the truth.
 That said," Way rumbled on, "we have twenty hours before the session resumes.
-The Chancellor might only be alive because the most formidable Knight I have ever sparred with just happened to be on watch.
+The chancellor might only be alive because the most formidable knight I have ever sparred with just happened to be on watch.
 The next time she lives I don't want it to be just because we got a lucky show of the damn dice."

-"Agreed, but we _will_ post Knight Nasira as her Shadow again, no?"
+"Agreed, but we _will_ post Knight Nasira as her shadow again, no?"

 "Perhaps," said Nasira, her gaze distant.
 "I have been asked to the Lightbringer's chapel at dawn."